gness1804/remove-console-statements/README.md

 ## Why

 Have you struggled with too many console.\* statements peppering your code?
 You know the drill: trying to debug something, you plan to add just one or two `console.log`s, but you end up with eight.
 (Or twenty.)
 Isn't it annoying to manually try to track them all down?
 Even with today's modern IDEs, this gets tiresome.
 This handy utility seeks to address this problem by enabling you to count all console.\* statements in your changed files and to delete them as well.
+Now also includes the capability to hide (comment out) console.\* statements!
 Less time struggling with console statements, and more time focusing on what really matters!

 <br />